rdsea/bigdataplatforms/tutorials/nifi/README.md

 * Capture changes in legacy databases and do ingestion to a big data platform

-* Transform data with differnt formats.
+* Transform data with different formats.